 At Palmetto Addiction Recovery Center, we focus on many types of addictions.
 Our drug rehab entails inpatient and outpatient options to treat all types and levels of addiction.
-At Palmetto’s rehab facility, we have highly trained doctors, nurses and counselors not only focus on prescription drugs but also alcoholism treatment.
+At Palmetto’s rehab facility, we have highly trained doctors, nurses and counselors not only focus on street and prescription drugs but also alcoholism treatment.
 One type of drug addiction, heroin abuse, unfortunately has stood the test of time and continues to destroy lives just as it did forty years ago.

 Philip Seymour Hoffman, another talented young man, lost his battle with heroin addiction and ended his life all too soon.
 Whenever a public figure or celebrity dies in a public way from addiction, the media turns it’s attention once again to the subject of substance abuse - and in this case, heroin abuse.
 Articles are written, reports are filed, and everyone collectively pauses a moment to reflect on the sadness and loss of another future never to be realized.
 Then the moment passes, other things grab our attention and the plague continues.
 Surprisingly the substances killing our youth today are not very different from the drugs that took our brothers and sisters forty years ago.
 The cycle of heroin abuse continues unabated.